daprice/iOS-Tactile-Slider/README.md

 ## Installation

-TactileSlider is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+TactileSlider is available as a Swift package or through [CocoaPods](https://cocoapods.org).

+To install it using CocoaPods, simply add the following line to your Podfile:

 ```ruby
 pod 'TactileSlider'